-  - This measure is equal to the change in the derivative value as a ratio of the change in the underlying asset’s price
+- The sensitivity measure is equal to the change in the derivative value as a ratio of the change in the underlying asset’s price.

-- Delta can be used for a number of purposes including gauging risk, exposure, and for hedging purposes
+- Delta can be used for a number of purposes, including gauging risk, exposure, and hedging.

 How to Interpret Delta?

 Delta can be thought of as a ratio that compares changes in the derivative price and the underlying asset price.
-This ratio can be positive or negative depending on the direction the derivative moves in relation to changes in the underlying asset.
-A call option would increase in value if the underlying asset rose in price, therefore it has a positive delta.
-A put option would decrease in value if the underlying asset rose in price, therefore it has a negative delta.
-For a call option, the delta value will range from 0 to 1, and for a put option, the value will range from 0 to -1.
+The ratio can be positive or negative depending on the direction the derivative moves in relation to changes in the underlying asset.
+A call option would increase in value if the underlying asset rose in price; therefore, it has a positive delta.
+A put option would decrease in value if the underlying asset rose in price; therefore, it has a negative delta.
+For a call option, the value will range from 0 to 1, and for a put option, the value will range from 0 to -1.

-Another way of thinking about this measurement is that it can give an idea of whether an option will end up in the money at the expiration date.
+Another way of thinking about the metric is that it can give an idea of whether an option will end up in the money at the expiration date.
 As an option moves further into the money, the delta value will head away from 0.
-For a call option, it would head toward a value of 1, while a put option would head toward a value of -1.
+For a call option, it will head toward a value of 1, while a put option will head toward a value of -1.
 As the option moves further out of the money, the delta value will head towards 0.

-The delta is 0.50 when a call option is at the money and -0.5 for a put option when it is at the money meaning the strike price is equal to the underlying asset’s price.
-This is essentially saying there is a 50/50 chance of the option ending in the money or out of the money.
+The delta is 0.50 when a call option is at the money and -0.5 for a put option when it is at the money, meaning the strike price is equal to the underlying asset’s price.
+It is essentially saying there is a 50/50 chance of the option ending in the money or out of the money.

-This sensitivity measure is also affected by the time until expiration.
+The delta sensitivity is also affected by the time until expiration.
 The closer the option is to expiration, the more likely the option will end up in its current state whether in, out, or at the money.
-If a call option is in the money, holding the moneyness constant, as it approaches expiration the delta value will move closer towards one.
+If a call option is in the money, holding the moneyness constant, as it approaches expiration, the delta value will move closer towards one.

 What is Delta Used For?

 This sensitivity measurement is one of the most important Greeks used in assessing derivatives.
 As mentioned before, it can be thought of as the probability that an option will end in the money.
-This is very important to consider when determining the risk one is willing to take for a return of an investment.
-Observing the value this way can also be used for assessing portfolios.
+It is very important to consider when determining the risk one is willing to take for a return of an investment.
+Observing the value in such a way can also be used in assessing portfolios.
 Looking at the portfolio aggregate delta can help determine how it would do in relation to changes in the overall market.

-Traders might consider this value as the amount of exposure they have to a stock or the underlying asset.
-The closer to 1 the delta value is, the more exposed they are to the underlying asset.
+Traders may consider the sensitivity value as the amount of their exposure to a stock or the underlying asset.
+The closer to 1 the value is, the more exposed they are to the underlying asset.

 Delta can also be used for hedging purposes.
 A common hedging strategy used is the neutral delta strategy.
-This involves holding a number of options that when the delta is taken in aggregate it is equal or very close to 0.
+It involves holding a number of options that when the delta is taken in aggregate, it is equal or very close to 0.
 This reduces the movement in options pricing relative to the underlying asset’s price.